entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 ## App Builder
 The App Builder is the user-friendly frontend UI for the **entando-de-app**.
 A ReactJS application, it is served via node in the default deployment.
 In a quickstart deployment, the App Builder container is deployed in the **entando-app** multi-container pod.
 It communicates with the **entando-de-app** and the Entando Component Manager (ECM) via [REST
 APIs](../consume/entando-apis.md).
-The ECM provides information about bundles deployed to the Entando Component Repository (ECR).
+The ECM provides information about bundles deployed to the Local Hub.

 * GitHub: <https://github.com/entando/app-builder/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/app-builder/>